About Me

 All the architecture was component oriented with a full featured pipeline messaging system.
 A pipeline can have a network transmitter to transport messages from one machine to another.
 We can move components from one machine to another.
 Various components where developed : caching, log, debug, data store, logical.
 All exceptions where managed in a client-server paradigm.
 A catched exception on a node where sended to the caller, on another machine.

 The project was globally abandoned to use more standard SQL database system.
-The core business of this company was not to develop advanced distributed systems, but one specialized LOB system.
+The core business of this company was not to develop advanced distributed systems, but one specialized LOB system !
 The code remains entirely on me, and it was too risky and cost too much to continue.
 Yet another bad idea “make it more powerful internal tool” not adapted to the reality of the company.

 Definitively, I’ve learned to do not try to rebuild my own proprietary tools – except if it is the core business of the company.

-In 2014, I’ve developped a small tool to do analysis and processes of a live SAGE Database in production.
+In 2014, I’ve developed a small tool to do analysis and processes of a live SAGE Database in production.
 This tool is used for marketing and support tasks : find hot products, classify customers, billing, price targets, manage delivery, make stock analysis, etc.

 In 2014, I’ve started to learn Web technologies.
 Do4Change’s engine, ShotWeb, is something like a leaning project : really badly mad in many aspects.
 In the web page source code you can read this :